 Mathews was a nine time All Star and NL MVP Runner Up in 1953 and 1959.
 With 512 home runs, 2,315 hits, 1,453 runs batted in, and two time NL Home Run title, Mathews was excellent at bat.
-Concerning Mathews, Ty Cobb once remarked, “I’ve only known three or four perfect swings in my time.
-This lad has one of them.”
+The legendady Ty Cobb was even a fan of Matthew’s hitting ability.

-For the majority of his career, from 1952 to 1966, Mathews played for the Braves.
+Mathews is known for his playing time as a member of the Braves.
 He is the only player to be with the Braves in their three different American cities which includes Boston, Milwaukee, and Atlanta.
-He finished off his career with half a season with the Houston Astros and a season and a half in Detroit.

 Mathews won two World Series in his career.
 A highlight of his playoff runs was in the 1957 World Series when Mathews hit a game winning home run into the tenth inning of Game Four.

 He went on to coach the Braves in 1971, and he became manager of the Braves from 1972 to 1974 with a managerial record of 149-161.
-His firing was controversial.
-Long time teammate, friendly rival, and friend Hank Aaron called it “a blow to me.”
+His firing was controversial and his time as manager is certainly not something many remember.

 He was inducted into the Baseball Hall of Fame in 1978 with 79.42% of the vote on the fifth ballot.
 Many believe that his induction into the Hall of Fame was delayed unfairly because of his dislike of the media.
 He was a finalist for the MLB All-Century Team.
 Finally, his number 41 is retired by the Braves.

-Once into his retirement, Mathews said, “The one thing I’m proudest of is that every day I played, I gave the best I had.”
-There are a few great cards for Mathews, especially given some of the sets that he is on, and we will help take you through some details on a few of them.
+There are a few great baseball cards for Mathews, especially given some of the sets that he is on, and we will help take you through some details on a few of them.

 1952 Topps Eddie Mathews Rookie Card